SohamB-42/the_matrix/README.md

 A minimal, browser-based puzzle game about a choice.
 Are you a bug, or are you a feature?

 -----

 ### Synopsis

 The world you know is a simulation, and it's breaking.
 You are the **Detective**, an anomaly with the unique ability to perceive the glitches in the system's code.
-A mysterious entity contacts you with an offer.
+A mysterious entity contacts you with a definitive choice:

-This is your definitive choice:

   * Take the **Blue Pill**: Return to blissful ignorance.
 The connection is severed. **Game Over.**
   * Take the **Red Pill**: Accept the truth and your mission.
 You are taken to the system's core terminal to begin your work.